 Key Audit Matters

-Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements of the current period.
+Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the Ind AS Financial Statements for the year ended March 31,2025.
 These matters were addressed in the context of our audit of the Ind AS financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
 We have determined the matters described below to the key audit matters to be communicated in our report.

 Key Audit Matter